josmanperez/ContactsRealmGraphQL/README.md

 # Contact List GraphQL Server

-This project is aimed to provide an overview on how to connect you application with you own GraphQL server to resolve queries on your collections.
+This project is aimed to provide an overview on how to connect your application with your own GraphQL server to resolve queries on your collections.

 Realm Sync alredy offers a GraphQL API to interact with your data without creating your own custom GraphQL Server, but in this project we are going to build one just to the sake of learning.

+This could also be good if you don't use Realm at all but you use MongoDB Atlas, because we are going to connect through MongoDB.

 # Schema